 Mario Coppola, an attorney representing Cos Cob Families Fighting for Residential Rights, CCFFRR spoke at length on their behalf.
-Expressing neighbors’ concerns about parking, he had a tense moment with alternate Andy Fox about the one spot for three guests formula, which Fox said was “standard” and had been satisfied.
+Expressing neighbors’ concerns about parking, he had a tense moment with alternate Andy Fox about the one-spot-for-three guests formula, which Fox said was “standard” and had been satisfied.
 Coppola insisted the three-for-one was a “minimum” and possibly not adequate, if, for example, people arrived two to a car.

 What is “Adequate” Parking?

 “People aren’t going to go to the policeman to be directed to overflow at Baptist Church or CMS,” Sara Littman, a resident of Valleywood Rd who anticipates people will park on her street.
-Littman said she favors the implementation of a residential parking program with signs to discourage overflow synagogue parking on neighborhood side streets including hers.
+Littman said she favored the implementation of a residential parking program with signs to discourage overflow synagogue parking on neighborhood side streets including hers.

-“And on the issue of when we would expect overflow, being Jewish msyeslf, I can tell you it would be any time there is a wedding, a funeral, a Passover dinner, a lecture or festivity.
+“And on the issue of when we would expect overflow, being Jewish myself, I can tell you it would be any time there is a wedding, a funeral, a Passover dinner, a lecture or festivity.
 And, obviously the high holy days…those are going to be the times when 42 parking spaces aren’t going to be adequate.
 Unless there is a police man there for all those times, they are going to be parking on our street.”